 With a refreshing user experience powered by Fiori, embedded real-time analytics, and HANA powered in-memory processing to handle large data volumes of operational and transactional business data, SAP S/4HANA is intended to help organizations run simpler and faster with better efficiency.
 In addition, SAP S/4HANA solves batch latency, manually driven processes, data sprawl – problems which have been present in traditional ERP systems.

 SAP views SAP S/4HANA as one of its flagship products and is heavily pushing it to be the successor for SAP ECC.
-As of December 6, 2019, SAP intends to stop supporting SAP ECC by 2025.
-As discussed before, they are promoting SAP S/4HANA as the go-to solution for existing SAP ERP customers and are hoping to move the 40000+ SAP ECC users to SAP S/4HANA by 2025.
+As discussed before, they are promoting SAP S/4HANA as the go-to solution for existing SAP ERP customers and are hoping to move the 40000+ SAP ECC users to SAP S/4HANA by 2027.

 How is SAP S/4HANA different from SAP ECC?
 (SAP ECC ERP vs SAP S/4HANA ERP)